We aim to develop an event that benefits local communities and the local economy, whilst minimising the negative impact on the environment.

 - Communications – we aimed to improve communication of Manchester Day’s sustainable activities

 The progress we’ve made for 2017 is highlighted in the list of achievements above.
-We’re currently reviewing our focus for 2018.
+We continued to focus on these areas to further build on improvements for 2018 and we’re currently reviewing our progress.

 If you would like to find out more, please see our full Sustainability Policy.

-If you have any ideas on how we could improve sustainability at the Manchester Day Parade or any questions about the work we are currently doing, please get in touch
+If you have any ideas on how we could improve sustainability at Manchester Day or any questions about the work we are currently doing, please get in touch.